Portrait of Rudyard Kipling.

 In this lesson, students will read an illustrated version of "Rikki-Tikki-Tavi," examine how Kipling and visual artists mix observation with imagination to create remarkable works, and follow similar principles to create a work of their own.

-When your students finish, have them return to the text and discuss the following illustrations:
+When your students finish, have them return to the online text and scroll down to the following two illustrations to discuss the artwork:

-1. "He Jumped Up in the Air, and Just Under Him Whizzed by the Head of Nagaina," available from the University of Virginia Electronic Text Center website through the EDSITEment-reviewed Center for Liberal Arts
+1. "He Jumped Up in the Air, and Just Under Him Whizzed by the head of Nagaina."

 Your students should understand that the artist uses a realistic style; the animals and setting look as they would look in nature.